 The federal government sets the base safety standards for new bridges, for example.
 Those standards ensure that the bridges on I-5 in Washington have to meet the same safe design standards as the bridges along I-5 in Oregon.

 - Distribute funding for transportation projects.

 Congress sets a federal budget for transportation projects.
-It’s up to the USDOT to figure out how to prioritize and distribute that money to state and local governments.
+Then, it’s up to the USDOT to figure out how to prioritize and distribute that money to state and local governments.

 The USDOT is at the top of the hierarchy of government agencies that manage roads, highways, airports, and seaports—incidently, all of the transportation infrastructure across the United States.

 There are 11 DOT agencies, including the Federal Aviation Administration (FAA), and the Federal Railroad Administration (FRA).